khushaljethava/khushaljethava.github.io/_posts/2026-03-31-Explainable-AI-with-Python-SHAP-LIME.md

 ## Setting Up a Model to Explain

 We'll train a gradient boosting classifier on a real dataset and then explain its decisions.
+You can apply these same techniques to any classifier, including [sentiment analysis models](/posts/Sentiment-Analysis-with-Python/).

 ```python
 import pandas as pd